Sully (dog)

-Sully H. W. Bush (born July 14, 2016) is a Labrador Retriever employed as a service dog for disabled military veterans in the United States.
-He served with the former President of the United States George H. W. Bush during the last six months of his life, until the 41st President's death on November 30, 2018.
-He received international attention for his role during the President's state funeral.
+Sully (born July 14, 2016) is a Labrador Retriever employed as a service dog for disabled military veterans in the United States.
+He served with the former president of the United States, George H. W. Bush, during the last six months of his life, ending with Bush's death on November 30, 2018.
+He received international attention for his role during Bush's state funeral.

 Early life and training

-Sully was born in 2016; his mother was Roxanne.
+Sully was born in 2016; his mother is Roxanne.

 Upon leaving his brood, he was trained by the charity America's VetDogs to perform a two-page list of commands, which includes fetching items, answering a telephone, and summoning help in an emergency.
 He was assigned to assist George H. W. Bush in the summer of 2018 through the dog's participation in a veteran service dog program at the Walter Reed National Military Medical Center.
 According to America's VetDogs, Sully was named after former U.S. Air Force officer and US Airways pilot Chesley Sullenberger III.
 Sully received early attention from his own Instagram page covering his life and work with the Bush family.